 5. Apply Treatment

-Mix up solution according to manufacturer’s instructions and paint on with a large clean brush.
-Epoxy pastes will need to be spread on with a PALETTE KNIFE, or inserted using a sealant gun.
+Mix the solution according to the manufacturer’s instructions and paint on with a large clean brush.
+Epoxy pastes will need to be spread with a palette knife or inserted using a sealant gun.

 6. Let Dry

 Leave to dry, covering with plastic wrap if the area will be exposed to moisture during the drying time.
 This is usually two hours, but check the instructions on the packet.

 7. Replace Wood